 For this blog, because of the new update to the JDBC Kafka Connector, we will be going backwards.
 That is, we will be using the GridDB JDBC Source to move data from GridDB the database, through to Kafka and out to the consumer (or another Kafka Sink plugin).

-To help demonstrate this process, we will be employing the help of our go script from our most recent tutorial: Simulating IoT Data with Go.
+script from our most recent tutorial: Simulating IoT Data with Go.
 In that tutorial, we go through the process of creating a simple script that inserts a large amount of generated/random data to simulate/mimic an IoT dataset — the purpose being for creating quick and dirty IoT proof of concepts.

-So, if with the help of that tutorial and script, the basic flow will look like this: a go script will write data into our GridDB database, which will then be read by the source connector, which will then be fed into Kafka, and then finally can be output to the console.
+script will write data into our GridDB database, which will then be read by the source connector, which will then be fed into Kafka, and then finally can be output to the console.

 Installation

 A majority of the instructions to getting this running can be found in the original tutorial.
 Essentially you will need to download/setup Kafka, run the zookeeper server, and then run the kafka server.
-From there, you can build the Kafka-Connect-JDBC-GridDB connector from the Git Repo with mvn package.
+From there, you can build the Kafka-Connect-JDBC-GridDB connector from the Git Repo with mvn package

-Once you build the .jar file, cp it into your kafka/libs directory.
-You should also place your GridDB JDBC Driver .jar into that directory as well.
+into that directory as well.
 And with that of the way, we will now diverge from the original tutorial into new territory.

 Configuring the GridDB Source Connector